the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 The extent to which any intellectual property is protected in law varies by jursidiction, and is often time-limited.
 Enforcement of intellectual property law also varies by jurisdiction.
-In general, it is the owner of the intellectual property who is responsible for enforcing their rights, for example by sueing another person in court.
+In general, it is the owner of the intellectual property who is responsible for enforcing their rights, for example by suing another person in court.

 You should know who owns the intellectual property you create.
 In some situations, it will be you personally.